 Software engineering is an incredibly diverse field.
 It takes whole teams of developers working across a wide spectrum of disciplines to create modern apps.
 Even more confusing, not only are there many different types of engineering jobs, but there’s also many different types of software:

-Although it would be impossible to list every type of engineering job (especially considering the countless ways that software is used), I’ve grouped many of them into rough categories below according to their role.
+Although it would be impossible to list every type of engineering job (especially considering the countless ways that software is used), They can be grouped into rough categories, as seen below, according to their role.

 While back-end and front-end engineers account for the bulk majority of most development teams, they tend to focus more on functionality and less on logistics.
 Logistics, however, doesn’t just happen on its own.
 There are entire jobs dedicated to solving the problem of how all this software actually gets run, on what hardware, on what operating system, on what network, on what database, and with what configuration settings.
 DevOps (Development and IT Operations) jobs, for instance, are all about maintaining and managing infrastructure.
 Sure, this includes the production infrastructure (what the software runs on when it’s live), but it also can include the automated components that integrate, test and deploy the software.